Community Grants

 - Relieve the burden of government to improve health

-- Serves one or more of our seven-county service area: Fayette, Franklin, Randolph, Wayne, and Union in Indiana, and Darke and Preble in Ohio
+- Serves one or more of our eight-county service area: Fayette, Franklin, Henry, Randolph, Wayne, and Union in Indiana, and Darke and Preble in Ohio

 Grant exclusions